Local Historic District Designation

 - Certified districts are eligible for tax credits and incentives.

-- Provides for protection and review when affected by State and/or Federal projects.
+- Provides for protection of historic properties and review of alterations when affected by State and/or Federal projects.

 - Gives distinction to designated communities and a unifying bond among property owners.